adnanakhlasofficial/future-focus/README.md

 - Contact Us: Users can reach out by filling out a contact form on the Contact Us page for any queries or support.

+- Events Section: Registered users can explore and participate in upcoming events tailored to their career interests.

 ## Technology Stack for Gadget Heaven